rutviksatav/Medical-AI-Chatbot/README.md

 - `data/`: Directory containing data files used by the chatbot.
 - `src/__pycache__/`: Caches for compiled Python files for optimization.
 - `app.log`: Log file for capturing runtime events.
-- `chain.py`: Contains logic for handling user interactions and managing conversation flow.
+- `chain.py`: chain.py helps in creating langchain chain functionality
-- `loader.py`: Responsible for loading models and data required by the chatbot.
+- `loader.py`: Responsible for loading the data required by the chatbot.
 - `log_config.py`: Configuration for logging system activity.
 - `main.py`: Entry point for the chatbot application.
 - `model.py`: Defines the AI model and its architecture.
 - `prompt.py`: Contains predefined prompts for generating responses.
-- `splitter.py`: Handles splitting of user input for processing.
+- `splitter.py`: Handles splitting of documents for processing.
 - `vectorestore.py`: Manages storage and retrieval of vector representations of data.
 - `requirements.txt`: Lists all the necessary packages and their versions required to run the project.